keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/metricsprovider.md

     > **Note**
-    When using Dynatrace as metrics provider you can define the key name of your DT token stored in a secret, which is not possible for Datadog, Prometheus or Thanos.
+    When using Dynatrace as metrics provider you can define the key name of your DT token stored in a secret, which is not possible for Datadog, Prometheus, Cortex or Thanos.
     For this example `myCustomTokenKey` was used.

 <!-- markdownlint-enable MD046 -->